-ESPO is a Professional Buying Organisation (PBO) within the public sector which has been supplying the education and wider public sector for 35 years.
-We are jointly owned by six member authorities and are committed to providing value-for-money for our customers by pursuing best practice in procurement, sourcing, supply chain management, contract management and compliance.
+ESPO is a public sector buying organisation which has been supplying the education and wider public sector for 36 years.
+We are jointly owned by six Member Authorities and are committed to providing value-for-money for our customers by pursuing best practice in procurement, sourcing, supply chain management, contract management and compliance.

-Providing access to a complete suite of procurement solutions, we offer a comprehensive products catalogue, access to over 150 frameworks, and bespoke procurement advice.
+Providing access to a complete procurement solution, we offer a comprehensive products catalogue, access to over 150 frameworks, and bespoke procurement advice.